 His letters, notes – these are invaluable for getting inside his head.
 His poetry, prose, his journalism is intended for a mass audience, even if it feels as though he’s writing for the reader alone.
 It’s with an eye for craftsmanship.
 His letters are more off the cuff, closer to his thoughts, not always so developed.

 He frequently had ulterior motives when writing – often a request for money – and he was known to fly high over the top.
 Poe has helped to break me of that habit.
 Mostly.

 To read his letters is often to believe that the end is near, and you have to wonder whether Poe really felt that, or was just being melodramatic.
 The result was often painting himself into a corner, which usually proved disastrous.

 I’ve learned from that as well, and leave the melodrama to others now.

 But that doesn’t mean I lack passion, or conviction and I’m not afraid to express emotion.
-These traits I learned from him as well.
+These traits I learned from him too.
 And sometimes the end truly is near.
 That never wants sugar coating.

 I was reading two Poe biographies simultaneously, as well as recording Poe poems set to music when my father died and my lady left me, taking her daughter with her.
 It echoed Poe’s own losses of family and love and I tried to soldier on in the work, but I finally had to push Poe aside for a while.
 He’s not known for happy endings, and he was a bad influence on my mood.